 Impact Priority research areas

-Hub has 5 Impact Priority (IP) areas that collectively are delivering outcomes against the 3 thematic areas and are responsible for leading specific research projects, identified and
+The Hub has 5 Impact Priority (IP) area research teams that collectively are delivering outcomes against the 3 thematic areas and are responsible for leading specific research projects, identified and

 developed through a co-design process of research end users.